ConnectNowUK/docs/docs/chat/user-guide/README.md

 ## Joining a conversation

-If you're provided ith the link and password to a chat running on ConnectNow, you can join it.
+If you're provided with the link and password to a chat running on ConnectNow, you can join it.

 ::: tip
 Every secure ConnectNow chat URL starts with **https://**.
 Make sure yours does too to keep your information safe.